NautiyalVipin/contacts/README.md

 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬

 - Fetch and show users from the api - https://jsonplaceholder.typicode.com/users
 - Add a contact, make a POST call to the above url (from where you are fetching) and save the contact in react state.
 (This will be a dummy request, you won’t be able to add contacts to the server.
-But the request is valid and will send you some data.
-Read the guide).
+But the request is valid and will send you some data.).
-- Update a contact, make a PUT call to the above url.
+- Update a contact, making a PUT call to the above url.
 (Again this is a dummy call).
-- Delete a contact, make a DELETE call to the above url.
+- Delete a contact, making a DELETE call to the above url.
 (Again this is a dummy call).

 <br/>
 <br/>